sol-farm/tulipv2-sdk/README.md

 # tulipv2-sdk

-Rust sdk for interfacing with Tulip V2 vaults program.
+Rust sdk for on-chain (cpi) and off-chain (client-side) usage of Tulip V2 vaults, as well as sparse support for Tulip V1 lending programs.

 # Examples